Bukenberger/DocumentBuilder/README.md

 DocumentBuilder is a console application which allows a user to generate an XML or JSON document from the command line.

+## Goal

+My goal when creating this application was to utilize the Composite and Builder software design patterns to generate XML and JSON structures.

 ## How to use it

 ```